-When collecting datasets, it is inevitable that some unknown confounders \cite{pearl2018book} are included.
+When collecting datasets, it is inevitable to include some unknown confounders \cite{pearl2018book}.
 For example, the background noise might be recorded, and non-causal shortcut edges might be built for two sensors.
-Let's take the air monitoring sensor network as a concrete example to understand what are non-causal edges.
+Let's take the air monitoring sensor network as a concrete example to understand the non-causal edges.
 A common practice to build the network is adding an edge for two sensors if their distance is below a threshold \cite{marisca2022learning}.
-Although simple and usually effective, the distance based network does not necessarily imply the real causality between sensors.
+Although simple and usually effective, the distance-based network does not necessarily imply the real causality between sensors.
 In the real world, air flow between two locations could be influenced by other factors, e.g., wind direction and terrain.
-An example is shown in Figure \ref{fig:maps} in the Experiments section.
-Simply exploiting the shortcut edges without discovering the causality, could make the model overfit the training data and be vulnerable to the noise during the test.
+An example is shown in Figure \ref{fig:maps} in Section \ref{sec:exp_vis}.
+Simply exploiting the shortcut edges without discovering the causality could make the model overfit the training data and be vulnerable to noise during inference.